samanthalclarke/USYD-Beamer-Theme/README.md

 # USYD-Beamer-Template-Theme

-This repo contains an unofficial University of Sydney LaTeX Beamer template (theme coming soon) for the School of Mathematics and Statistics.
+This repo contains an unofficial University of Sydney LaTeX Beamer template & theme for the School of Mathematics and Statistics.

-**Created by**: Samantha Clarke
+**Created by**: Daniel Daners & Samantha Clarke

 **Current Version**: 0.1

-**Updated**: 17 May 2017
+**Updated**: 31 May 2017

 **Complied with**: pdflatex